Both Draftkings & PokerStars Coming to Pennsylvania

 PokerStars ready to roll

-Monday November 4th could have added significance for the Pennsylvania gaming industry as, subject to final testing by the PGCB, it will become the fourth US state to have legal online poker, with PokerStars set for a soft launch.
+Monday, November 4th could have added significance for the Pennsylvania gaming industry as, subject to final testing by the PGCB, it will become the fourth US state to have legal online poker, following in NJ’s steps, with PokerStars set for a soft launch.

 That was meant to happen back in July, to coincide with the start of the WSOP Main Event, but things didn’t go to plan, much to the frustration of the local poker community.

-However, Douglas Harbach, a spokesman for the PGCB, signalled an end to the long wait at a meeting earlier this week.
+However, Douglas Harbach, a spokesman for the PGCB, signaled an end to the long wait at a meeting earlier this week.

 “We have staff prepared to initiate and oversee a test launch this Monday of another online casino gaming site, this one licensed under Mount Airy Casino and their suite of casino-type games.
 At this juncture, it would include the testing of a poker game.
 The caveat is always that if issues come up, then the beginning of the testing could slide.”